 If you are a caregiver you must take time to take care of yourself—physically and mentally.
 It is one of the most important things you can do for yourself as a caregiver.
 This could mean asking family members and friends to help out so you can enjoy doing something you enjoy to escape the pressure for a while.
 You may need to seek help from a home health care service if the resources are available.

-Alzheimer’s disease caregivers are faced with a multitude of responsibilities when caring for a loved one suffering from the disease.
-The impact on caregivers lead to a variety of emotions, from guilt to anger, as well as have an effect on their own physical and financial well-being.
+Alzheimer's disease caregivers are faced with a multitude of responsibilities when caring for a loved one suffering from the disease.
+The impact on caregivers leads to a variety of emotions, from guilt to anger, as well as have an effect on their own physical and financial well-being.

-Remember, a caregiver’s own family responsibilities don’t end when you become a caregiver.
-Many caregivers still have a career, spouse, children and other responsibilities.
-The pressure on the caregiver’s family should also be considered.
+The pressure on the caregiver's family should also be considered.
 Often a primary family caregiver leaves their career since they are unable to find other family members to help.
-If money is short is can be a major concern.
+If money is short is can be a significant concern.

-If a spouse is taking care of the other spouse generally they are older and the impact on the caregiver spouse is even greater.
-While you can get angry that no advance plan was put in place, if you find yourself in the situation you must take action to reduce stress and maintain your own health.
+If a spouse is taking care of the other spouse, generally, they are older, and the impact on the caregiver spouse is even more significant.
+While you can get angry that no advance plan was put in place, if you find yourself in the situation, you must take action to reduce stress and maintain your own health.

 The National Institute on Aging suggests the following ways to take better care of yourself: